Advent of Cyber 2022

 Day 16 Secure Coding

-we’ll edit the query such that only integer values are processed with intval()
+In the elf.php and toy.php we’ll edit the query such that only integer values are processed with intval() function.

 $query="select * from users where id=".intval($_GET['id']);